 Once we receive an application, we check it to ensure that it has been completed correctly (with all the necessary supporting information and correct fee).
 When the application is in order, we will send out a formal acknowledgement stating the reference number.

 If an agent has submitted an application on your behalf, all correspondence will be sent direct to him or her.
 For full details of the process, please see What happens to your application.

 If your application is going to be considered at Committee, you are welcome to attend and listen to the proceedings.
-You will also have the opportunity to speak if you wish, but must register your wish to do so on the day of the committee meeting by calling 01727 866100 between 10am and 2.30pm.
+You will also have the opportunity to speak if you wish, but must register your wish to do so between 9am and 1.00pm on the Friday before the meeting (meetings are normally held on Monday) by telephoning the Council on 01727 866100.
 You will be given three minutes to state your case.
 An objector may also do the same, but there can only be one speaker for and one against each application.
 Speakers may share the three-minute slot by mutual agreement.

 If you and your neighbour are applying for planning permission to carry out building work to both your properties, the Planning Department may consider that the work will only comply with the requirements of the Local Development Plan if both developments are carried out and completed simultaneously.
 This normally means that unless the developments are completed together there will be issues surrounding light and amenity to the neighbours.
 You will be asked to complete a concurrent build section 106 obligation.
 This is a signed agreement that you and your neighbours will build your respective developments at the same time.
 Further information can be found in the Guidance Notes for Concurrent Builds below.
 The draft Section 106 template can also be downloaded from below.